Blood and Marrow Transplant for Myelodysplastic Syndromes

 A blood or marrow transplant is a major medical procedure that impacts the entire body.
 Consequently, there are a number of risks to transplant patients.
 Your care team at Siteman will design your treatment plan so as to minimize the risks you experience.
 They will also continue to monitor your health and progress long after you leave the hospital.
 Be sure to share your concerns with your physicians and care team, and they will do what they can to provide guidance and reassurance.

-Click here for more information about some of the risks associated with a transplant, along with the strategies Washington University Physicians at Siteman often use to manage them.
+Learn more about some of the risks associated with a transplant, along with the strategies Washington University Physicians at Siteman often use to manage them.

 The Blood and Marrow Transplant Program at Siteman Cancer Center has an international reputation for exceptional patient care.
 Learn more about the advantages our program has to offer.